 Brandenburg Gate + Pariser Platz

-Brandenburg Gate is definitely Berlin’s most famous landmark, and Pariser Platz is situated right next to it.
+Brandenburg Gate is Berlin’s most famous landmark, and Pariser Platz is situated right next to it.
 There’s a lot of history around Brandenburg Gate, particularly interesting is its survival within the last 75 years.
-After WWII, much of Berlin’s city center was destroyed from continuous bombings spanning over five years.
+After WWII, much of Berlin’s city center was destroyed by continuous bombings spanning over five years.
 But Brandenburg Gate, while in ruins, managed to survive.
 During the Cold War, Brandenburg Gate became part of the Berlin Wall, standing between East and West Germany.

 Pariser Platz is a square situated next to Brandenburg Gate.
 It’s a great place to take photos of Brandenburg Gate, which faces the square.
 Also, it’s a meeting place for many tours, including SANDEMANs NEW Europe.